shackcrack007/hybrid-attacks-course-template/README.md

 #### The lab is comprised from an Active Directory domain + VMs, synced to an Entra tenant, hosted on Azure VMs

 ![lab](pics/lab.png)
-* 2 VMs:
-    1. Windows Server 2019 - as a Domain Controller - **dcVm**
-    2. Windows 11 - as a client in the domain
-* Creates 40 dummy domain users and adds them to the Domain Admins group.
-* the Active Directory domain will be set to the one you set during the deployment
-* Common Tasks:
-    * Module Installation: PowerShell modules to install (Microsoft.Graph,
-    * DSInternals, AzureAD, AADInternals).
-    * Installs various software including Azure AD Connect, Azure CLI, Fiddler, * Python, Mimikatz, Sysinternals Suite, and OneDrive.
-    * Disables antivirus using a script.
-    * Enables multiple, parallel RDP connections.
-    * Enables TLS 1.2 for Windows Server.
-    * Disables Internet Explorer Enhanced Security Configuration (ESC).
-    * Creates a file on the desktop indicating the script has finished.
-    * Restarts the computer to apply changes.

 **As part of the lab setup, you will:**
 * Create an Entra tenant - which will play the "cloud" role